Over Thirty Years of Software Innovation...

 Can I display multiple sessions in multiple windows so that I can see more than one session at a time?

-Yes, most users start multiple sessions in one TN3270 Plus window and use the toolbar buttons to switch from one session to another.
+Yes, most users start multiple sessions in one TN3270 Plus window and use the session tabs to switch from one session to another.
 This does not allow you to view more that one session at a time.
 If you want to be able to see more than one session at a time, start TN3270 Plus multiple times.
 Each time you start TN3270 Plus you create a new window.
 You may then connect one or more a sessions in each window.

 You can set the "Start each session in a new window" option (Setup, Preferences..., Start each session in a new window) to indicate you want each new session in a new window.
 TN3270 Plus will open a new Window for each new session you connect.
-You many also specify the "Start in a new window" option for specific sessions.
+You may also specify the "Start in a new window" option for specific sessions.
 (Setup, Sessions..., Setup Items = Host, Start in a new window").

 (Return to index.)